KeelyHill/django-keyval_settings/README.rst

 Important Notes:
 ----------------
-- `False`, `True`, `None` will get converted into their json counter-parts when calling the view, but normal when calling functions in code.
+- :code:`False`, :code:`True`, :code:`None` will get converted into their json counter-parts when calling the view, but normal when calling functions in code.
 - There is currently no support for 'true' arrays and dictionaries, however, a json dictionary will properly format.
 - At the moment, there is nothing preventing duplicates.